 Claisebrook Cove Art Trail

 After visiting Perth City Farm one Saturday morning we decided to explore the Claisebrook Cove Art Trail.
-There are several car parks around Claisebrook but most charge even on the weekend so we found a shaded spot on Fielder Street opposite the ABC buildings with free unrestricted weekend parking.
+There are several car parks around Claisebrook but most charge even on the weekend so we found a shaded spot on Fielder Street opposite the ABC building with free unrestricted weekend parking.
 There are plenty of other streets with free weekend parking but during the business week you would have to pay.
 Alternatively you could catch the train to Claisebrook Station which is right next to Perth City Farm.

 Download the new map: https://www.eastperthcommunity.org.au/claisebrook-family-art-walk